Ylvauk/git-intro/readme.md

 > TROUBLESHOOTING: If you've initialized the git repository in your sandbox
->directory instead of the resume folder, try running:
+>directory instead of the sample_portfolio folder, try running:
 >
 >`rm -rf .git`
 >